inex/ixp-manager-docs-md/docs/features/nagios.md

 **NB: IXP Manager will not install and configure Nagios from scratch.
 You need a working Nagios installation first and then IXP Manager will automate the above areas of the configuration.**

-## Historical Notes

-If you have used Nagios on IXP Manager <4.5, then how the configuration is generated has changed.
-The [older documentation may be available here](https://github.com/inex/IXP-Manager/wiki/Nagios).
-In previous versions of IXP Manager, we generated entire / monolithic Nagios configuration files.
-We have found in practice that this does not scale well and creates a number of limitations.

-IXP Manager >= v4.5 now simply creates the targets on a per VLAN and protocol basis.

 ## Sample Scripts